 Residence Hall Regulations.
 Regulations applicable to residence hall living attempt to provide ample opportunity for personal growth and self-discipline.
-Group living requires certain regulations that apply to all.
-These are published in the Housing Contract and student handbooks, and students are involved to a large measure in determining the local regulations by which residents will live.
+Group living requires certain guidelines that apply to all.
+These are published in the Housing Contract and residence hall handbook, and students are involved to a large measure in determining the local regulations by which residents will live.

 Students are not required to maintain hours.
-After closing hours access to residence halls can be arranged.
-All residence halls normally close by 11:00 p.m. on Sunday through Thursday and by 1:00 a.m. on Friday and Saturday nights.
+After closing hours (11:00 p.m.), residence halls are accessible through night clerks.